Panaraga Beach

-Panaraga Beach is a tourist area, administratively an in Barobo, Surigao del Sur, Philippines.
+Panaraga Beach is a tourist area in Barobo, Surigao del Sur, Philippines.

 Panaraga beach has a beautiful view with a stretch of blue sea and natural white sand.currently being carried out various supporting the needs of tourists in order to provide comfort.

 Panaraga Beach has a history with people from Ponorogo, East Java.
 Ponorogo ship anchored on the beach with a large ship so that the beach is called Panaraga by the surrounding community, which then makes good relations with residents around the coast, Ponorogo people give farming lessons and self-defense to residents around the coast.

 Ponorogo in Javanese is written in Panaraga.